iRankHub/backend/docs/api.md

 Remember to include the authentication token in the metadata for each request:
 - Key: `authorization`
 - Value: `Bearer <token_received_from_login>`

+Note: When testing deletion operations, ensure that you're not deleting entities that are still referenced by others (e.g., don't delete a league or format that's still used by an active tournament).

 ## Testing with Postman

 To test the API endpoints using Postman: